uma-email/poc/README.md

 Correlated Authorization is a Double Cross-Domain Authorization mechanism that works without shared central OIDC provider as well as without federated OIDC providers.

-Both the requesting party and the resource owner use mutually independent authorization servers.
+Both the requesting party and the resource owner may use separate instances of the authorization server running on different security domains.
 This concept uses the permission ticket as a correlation handler between two authorization processes.

 ## Sequence diagrams